|BAE Systems Pepper Spray|

 used against UC Davis students

-That weaker solution is effective to 18-20 feet and should not be sprayed closer than 6 feet, according to the manufacturer.
-The only spray the company makes which is stronger is intended for use on bears.
+That weaker solution (than the one used at UC Davis) is effective to 18-20 feet and should not be sprayed closer than 6 feet, according to the manufacturer.
+The only spray the company makes which is stronger than the one used at UC Davis is intended for use on bears.

 |UC Davis Lt.
 Pike, using MK-9 pepper spray in a manner|